sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

    - Access control
    - Front-run / sandwich ( issue A that identifies a front-run and issue B that identifies a sandwich can be duplicated )

-The exception to this would be if underlying code implementations, impact, and the fixes are different, then they can be treated separately.
+The exception to this would be if underlying code implementations **OR** impact **OR** the fixes are different, then they can be treated separately.

 The consideration is based on the following groups:
    1. Reentrancy: